get-convex/convex-helpers/CONTRIBUTING.md

 ### Alpha releases

-For alpha releases, you can run `./publish.sh alpha`.
+For alpha releases, you can run `./publish.sh alpha` or `npm run alpha`.

 Or run this beforehand to bump the version:
 `npm version prerelease --preid alpha && git add package*`.
 Only use alpha, otherwise npm won't tag it correctly and it might suggest it as